sarashore/advanced-gis-portfolio/README.md

 I like this more neutral color scheme but I think it could use a few more tweaks so as to highlight any relevant points of interest.

+## Create a Custom ArcGIS style

+### Identify your source for inspiration and styles used

+Recently, I took an Indian cooking class at Chatam’s Eden Hall campus (I would definitely recommend)!
+I remember thinking how beautiful all the spices looked – particularly, the turmeric.
+Though my hands were too busy to take any photos, I found this on Adobe Stock that reminded me of that feeling.
+I tried to make all landmasses this strong turmeric color and the ocean red like chili powder as the main features in my style.

+In the cooking class, the teacher mentioned that she usually carries a map with her to highlight the areas of India that the recipes come from and she'd like for this to be a feature on her new website.
+Unbeknownst to me, many of the recipes that American’s consider to be “Indian” are specific to the Northern regions.
+One (potential) use for a map like this may be to illustrate which regions, or specific households, that these recipes come from.

+To check whether the implementation of my style was acceptable, I looked at two map scales: 1:192,176,068 (A Global Scale) and 1:40,302,243 (India).
+I used the color pencil style on ArcGIS as my base style, and I think in a large-scale view of this map, the colored pencil style could become distracting.
+Since one theory of applicability would be for Jalsa to use this on her website, I wanted to be sure that she could toggle across the country or world readily and with few changes to the map style or key features.
+Depending on her views on Indian culinary politics, one aspect to further consider in QA may be intracountry boundaries (note: I have none at this time).
+Additionally, certain areas of the ocean have a blue background and I can't get them to change without changing the style of the ocean scribbles.